daviddongguo/BooksStoreDotnetMVC/README.md

 		/Create/EFDbContext.cs : DbContext
 	Creating the EFProductRepository extends IproductRepository
 	Bind the EfproductRepository

-	Specifing the connection string under <configuration> tag for our database in the Web.config file )
+	Specifing the connection string under <configuration> tag for our database in the Web.config file

+5  Pagination
+	Add class PagingInfo (TotalItems, ItemsPerpage, CurrentPage, TotalPages).
+	Add class Painghelpers in HtmlHelpers folder.
+	Add model ProductsListViewModel
+	Update list method in the ProductController using ProductslistViewModel.

+6  Navigation